superpermutators/superperm/PermutationChains/Readme.txt

 uses a kernel with four complete 2-cycles (each with 5 1-cycles separated by weight-2 edges), then a weight-4 edge to a section with three complete 2-cycles, then 3 consecutive 1-cycles, then a weight-3 edge to two complete 2-cycles.

+Non-standard kernels will generally lack the kind of symmetries of the standard kernels.
+However, if you supply a palindromic non-standard kernel, you can use the "symmPairs" symmetry option, which will apply the symmetry that maps the kernel back into itself in reversed order.

 Specifics of symmetry options
 -----------------------------